 - The recipe assumes the canned salmon contains salt.
 If it doesn't, add ¼ teaspoon of salt.

-- I like to add capers and scallions to the salad, but you can use lots of other things.
-Over the years, I tried and liked chopped olives, chopped cucumber pickles, diced celery, diced red onions, and chopped cilantro.
+- I like to add capers and scallions to the salad, but you can use lots of other things, including chopped olives, chopped cucumber pickles, diced celery, diced red onions, and chopped cilantro.

-- You can also add chopped eggs for a filling and delicious meal - but then add a bit more mayonnaise.
+- You can also add chopped eggs plus more mayonnaise.

 - You can keep the leftovers in an airtight container in the fridge for up to three days.
-They keep quite well actually - just make sure to give them a quick stir before you use them.
-I don't recommend freezing the leftovers.
+Give them a quick stir before you use them.
+I don't recommend freezing this salad.

 Nutrition per Serving